Megaemce/AnnoyScript/posts/Web workers with React and TypeScript.md

 ````
 This issue is caused by the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), which tries to restrict how a document or script loaded by one origin can interact with a resource from another origin.
 In this case, JavaScript thinks that the `worker.js` file lies in a different place than `localhost`[^1].

-> It's still a mystery to me why it works with a one-liner but not when the arguments are split into separate constants.
-My only assumption is that React's bundler (WebPack) attempts to catch all instances of Worker's constructors during compilation and patch their URLs on the fly.
+> React's bundler (webpack) handles a direct URL argument without issues but returns an error when the URL argument is created beforehand.
+My assumption is that webpack attempts to catch all instances of Worker constructors during compilation and patch their URLs on the fly.
+However, the real reason remains a mystery 🤷.

 We could just skip this way of passing the URL object and do it directly.
 However, if you ever consider (just like I did) creating a custom worker class, you might have a bad day ahead of you.